Patiala district

-Patiala district is one of the twenty three districts in the state of Punjab in north-west India.
+Patiala district is one of the twenty-three districts in the state of Punjab in north-west India.
+The district is part of the Patiala division.
+The headquarters is Patiala.

 Location

 Patiala district lies between 38 47’ and 39 41’ north latitude, 115 58’ and 116 54' east longitude, in the southeast part of the state.
 It is surrounded by Fatehgarh Sahib, Rupnagar and Mohali to the north, Fatehgarh Sahib and Sangrur districts to the west, Ambala, Panchkula, Haryana to the northeast and Kurukshetra districts of neighboring Haryana state to the east, and Kaithal district of Haryana to the southwest.

 History

 Baba Ala Singh (1691–1765), a Sikh chieftain from the village Rampura Phul in Bathinda District of Punjab, with his army of young brave men migrated to Barnala where Baba Ala Singh in 1763 set up his new state.
 Later Baba Ala Singh moved to a small village of Lehal where he built a new city on the village, naming it as Patiala.
 He laid the foundations of a steady and stable state known as the Phulkian Dynasty south of Sirhind.
 In and around Patiala District he founded many villages within his territory, and reconstructed many historical Gurdwaras relating to Sikh religion.

 It was since Baba Ala Singh's time that Patiala District came into being as before the area was under the Sirhind Government.
 Baba Ala Singh made Sirhind, Tohana, Mansa, Bathinda, Sangrur and Barnala, Fatehabad District part of Patiala State.

 In 1809, Patiala State came under British protection during the reign of Raja-e-Rajgan Sahib Singh (1773–1813), under the Treaty of Amritsar.

 During the British era, Patiala district in Patiala State consisted of two tehsils: Patiala and Rajpura.
 After integration, Patiala district was reorganized by incorporating areas from Nabha State, along with seven villages near Wazidpur and the Kularan area from the former Jind State, forming a district with three tehsils: Nabha, Patiala, and Rajpura & District became part of the Patiala and East Punjab States Union (PEPSU).

 Later, in 1953, the districts of Fatehgarh Sahib and Kohistan were merged into Patiala district.
 Kohistan district had been formed earlier from the entire Nalagarh State and parts of Patiala & Kalsia State.
 It comprised three tehsils: Nalagarh, Kandaghat, and Dera Bassi.

 After the merger, the Dera Bassi tehsil was abolished and incorporated into Rajpura tehsil.
 In 1956, PEPSU was dissolved and merged into the state of Punjab.
 In 1959, the entire Nalagarh tehsil was transferred to Ambala district, while the Kandaghat tehsil was divided—its Pinjore Kanungo Circle was transferred to Kharar tehsil of Ambala district, and the remaining portion was transferred to Shimla district.

 On 13 April 1992, the day of Baisakhi, Fatehgarh Sahib was carved out as a separate district.
 Later, in April 2006, when SAS Nagar (Mohali) district was created, the Dera Bassi area was included in the newly formed district.